scherersoftware/cake-cktools/README.md

 To use TinyMCE with Moxiemanager, a really good media manager, CkTools provides a CakePHP-friendly integration.

+Be aware that you need to purchase a license for Moxiemanager on http://www.moxiemanager.com/getit/ before using it outside your dev environment!

 Setup:

 - Load the `CkTools.TinyMce` helper in your controller